 Above all, throughout the review process, we ask your patience and understanding.
 Please remember that all the personnel that work with our adoptions are volunteers.
 As a result, many of our adoptions volunteers are generally not available by email or phone to handle your inquiries.
 We know you may be eager to add a new pet to your household, and we’ll understand if you want to adopt from another organization rather than wait the seven (7) calendar days it may take us to review your application.

 We hold adoption stand at our facility on Saturday from 9a.m. to 12p.m. and schedule meet-n-greets by appointment only.
-Generally, we hold adoption stand at the Petsmart at Virginia Center Commons from 12noon-3p on the First and third Saturday of each month.
-Generally, we hold Adoption stand at the Petco in Ashland from 12noon-3p on the second and fourth Saturday of each month.
-If you are planning to visit any of these locations, please check our Facebook page for scheduling information/changes.
+Generally, we hold adoption stand at the Petsmart at Virginia Center Commons from 12noon-3p on the first and third Saturday of each month, weather permitting.
+If you are planning to visit us at Stand, please check our Facebook page for scheduling information/changes.

 Generally, our cat adoption stands are held at the Petsmart at Virginia Center Commons each Saturday from 12noon-3pm.
 In addition, our cats are housed at this location for you to view during store hours.
 Generally, we hold a Cat Adoption Stand at the Ashland Petco on the Second Saturday of each month.
 Meet-n-greets may be scheduled at other times by emailing Hanover Humane.

 To meet one of our animals, please visit with volunteers during Stand hours.
-Please note that Center cleaning volunteers, Petco employees, and Petsmart employees do not show Adoption Center residents to the general public.
+Please note that Center cleaning volunteers and and Petsmart employees do not show Adoption Center residents to the general public.